openpsi-project/ReaLHF/docs/source/customization.rst

 -  :class:`realhf.PairedComparisonDatasetConfig`
 -  :class:`realhf.PromptOnlyDatasetConfig`

-Please refer to the respective configuration documentation for detailed instructions on how to use or modify these datasets.

 Datasets in ReaL are commonly used `PyTorch map-style datasets
 <https://pytorch.org/docs/stable/data.html#map-style-datasets>`_.
 Users
 need to implement a ``__getitem__`` method in the dataset class, which